chathuraz/Multi-Department-Network-Design/README.md

-Multi-Department Network Design
+Network Design with VLANs & Wireless in Cisco Packet Tracer

-A simple network design using Cisco Packet Tracer with three departments: Admin, Finance, and CS/Reception.
-Each department is on a separate VLAN, has wireless access, and can communicate with other departments.
+📌 Overview

+This project simulates a network with three VLANs (Admin, Finance, CS/Reception) in Cisco Packet Tracer.
+Each department has its own VLAN and wireless network, ensuring security while allowing communication between them.

-Features
+🔧 Features

-VLANs: Admin (VLAN 10), Finance (VLAN 20), CS/Reception (VLAN 30).
+VLAN segmentation for security & efficiency

+Inter-VLAN communication via a Layer 3 device

-Wireless Networks: Dedicated SSIDs for each department.
+Wireless access for each department

-Inter-VLAN Routing: Enables secure communication between departments.

-Tools
-Cisco Packet Tracer

-How to Use
-Open the .pkt file in Cisco Packet Tracer.

-Explore the VLANs, wireless settings, and inter-department communication.
+DHCP for dynamic IP allocation